Security-Onion-Solutions/securityonion-docs/getting-started.rst

 Getting Started
 ===============

-If you're ready to get started with Security Onion, you probably have lots of questions:
+If you're ready to get started with Security Onion, you may have questions like:

 **How many machines do I need?**